wuyichen24/system-design-knowledge/patterns/legacy_system_patterns/Strangler.md

 ## Pros & Cons
 ### Pros
+- Avoid the risk of the big bang rewrite of the legacy application.
 - Demonstrate the value of refactoring the legacy application early and often.

 ### Cons